bsiever/pxt-morse/README.md

 morse.encode(characters: string) : string
 ```

-The given string will be converted to a represntation of Morse code using dots (.), dashes (-), spaces indicatins gaps between the symbols for a letter, and tabs indicating the gaps between words.
+The given string will be converted to a represntation of Morse code using dots (.), dashes (-), spaces indicating gaps between the symbols for a letter, and underscores indicating the gaps between words.

 # Examples

 ## Morse Code Trainer

-This example can help you learn the "code" part of Morse code without the timing.
+This example can help you learn the "code" part of Morse code without the key timing.
 * Use button A to enter a dot
 * Use button B to enter a dash
 * Use button A+B when you are done with a full symbol and the screen will display the symbol you selected.